 1. What do volunteers do at The Next Door?

-Volunteers support The Next Door in a lot of different roles.
-Please see the volunteer opportunity directory for more information.
-If you do have a special talent or skill that you would like to share with our clients and don’t see an opportunity that matches it, please contact the volunteer coordinator to see if there is a need.
+Volunteers support The Next Door in a variety of different roles.
+Please see the list of volunteer opportunities for more information.
+If you do have a special talent or skill that you would like to share with our clients and don’t see an opportunity that matches it, please contact the Volunteer Coordinator to see if there is a need.
 We will do our best to place you in a volunteer role that is meaningful for you and meets the needs of The Next Door.

 2. How old do you have to be to volunteer?